MrDham/OpenTheremin_V4_with_MIDI/README.md

 Version 2.0 of MIDI SW has been improved to better support synthesizers compatible with MIDI Polyphonic Expression (MPE) technology (Support of monophonic aftertouch, list of CC for volume loop more in line with specific musical gestures of MPE instruments, first startup comfiguration compatible with MPE).
 MPE offers many advantages for the MIDI theremins (see "First user experience..." later in this readme file).

-Version 2.0 and higher also provides the capacity to save your favourite startup configuration in EEPROM so as it persits after power OFF/ON cycle (see CALIBRATION below).
+Version 2.0 and higher also provides the capacity to save your favourite startup configuration in EEPROM so as it persits after power OFF/ON cycle (see "Calibration and configuration saving" later in this document).

 # OpenThereminV4
 Open Source Theremin Instrument